 Mount Etna 2002 Eruption: What You See Today

-Published on 2026-02-146 min read
+Published onย Updated onย 6 min read

 2002 eruption overview

-The 2002 flank eruption reshaped large sectors of Mount Etna, especially on the north side.
-Today, many trekking routes cross these volcanic formations, making the area one of the best open-air references for understanding recent Etna activity.
+The 2002 flank eruption โ€” which began on 27 October 2002 โ€” reshaped large sectors of Mount Etna, especially on the north side, burying Piano Provenzana tourism infrastructure under metres of lava.
+It remains one of the most significant lateral eruptions in Etna's modern history, as documented by INGV โ€” Osservatorio Etneo.
+Today, many trekking routes on the north side cross these volcanic formations, making the area one of the best open-air references for understanding recent Etna activity.
+The protected zone is managed by the Parco dell'Etna.

 Reading the terrain today

 Hikers can identify lava textures, crater rims, fracture lines, and vegetation recovery zones.
 These details explain how quickly volcanic landscapes change and why route conditions differ from season to season.
+The Etna birch (Betula aetnensis) โ€” endemic to this volcano โ€” is gradually recolonising the 2002 lava margins, a process that UNESCO cites as evidence of Etna's outstanding natural value.

 Safety and guided access